johnpaulwelsh/hakyll-movie-blog/posts/indiana-jones-series.markdown

 **4) _The Kingdom of the Crystal Skull_ (07.27.20)**

-If _Temple of Doom_ was bonkers, this one was utterly ridiculous.
+If _The Temple of Doom_ is merely bonkers, this one is utterly ridiculous.

 The character-based interactions are probably the strongest part of this movie.
 Indy and Mud are hilarious together, and Miriam showing back up is a delight.
 Also John Hurt acting like a crazy old man is always good in my book.